Steps to exporting

 If you are taking your pet bird overseas, refer to:

-Exporters should also be familiar with the Export Laboratory Programme.
+Exporters should also be familiar with the Recognised Laboratory Programme.
 All laboratories that test live animals and germplasm for export must operate under the programme.

 Advice on supplying pre-export, pro-forma documents or certificates

 Some overseas competent authorities may ask for information about a consignment before they issue an import permit.
 Sometimes airlines may also ask for this information.